JstJacks/Project-2/README.md

 ## Describe the exploration and cleanup process.

+Utilise APIs to pull data from at least the last 2 years into python dictionaries and then into CSV formatted files for easy data manipulation and visualisation.

 ## Discuss any problems that arose with preparing the data or training the model that you didn't anticipate.

+Issues that arised during this process was that some libraries would not work in google colab so we had to change which library we used and how we pulled data with the APIs.

 ## Discuss the overall training process and highlight anything of interest with the training process: Cloud resources used, training time required, issues with training.